 It is the responsibility of the exhibitors to insure their exhibits and personal belongings against theft and third party risks.
 The Society can take no responsibility for any loss of, or damage to, items left on the premises before, during or after the Exhibition.
 This includes all personal effects and anything on the exhibits themselves.
 The Royal Society is covered for public liability but is not responsible for Third Party risks so we recommend you check with your organisations in this respect.

-Exhibitors’ institutions should have Public Liability cover in place to a limit of £2,000,000 and you will be asked to submit a copy of the certificate along with your risk assessment and final exhibit design.
+Exhibitors’ institutions should have Public Liability cover with a minimum of £2,000,000 and you will be asked to submit a copy of the certificate along with your risk assessment and final exhibit design.

 Health and Safety

 - Electrical equipment must have an up to date PAT test, with the sticker on the piece of equipment matching the PAT certificate.